alexhkurz/algorithm-analysis-2023/projects.md

 - Describe what works and what does not.
 Did your plans change?
 What is left to do?
 - Suggest directions for future development.
 Ideally, a list of possible extensions is described and designed, including details of how the current code base should be modified for the extension.

 The last point is particularly important to me.
 A good open source project is one that inspires others to take it further and provides a basis for future developments.
+I will also judge your repo on **whether your repo will be a good starting point for future open source development by other developers**.

 ## The Presentation (20 points)